dotaziz/dotaziz.github.io/_posts/2026-08-11-blasphemy-anger-and-the-limits-of-personal-justice.md

 The same principle applies to religious blasphemy.

-Now consider the recent videos in Ghana, involving an Imam calling for the killing of people who insult or denigrate the Prophet Muhammad ﷺ, apparently in response to a video in which someone insulted the Prophet ﷺ.
+Now consider the recent videos in Ghana, involving an Imam calling for the killing of people who insult or denigrate the Prophet Muhammad ﷺ, evidently in response to a video in which someone insulted the Prophet ﷺ.

 I am not justifying the call for violence, but hear me out.